abhiramramesh422-code/IMDB-Movie-Review-Dataset/README.md

 ## How to Run

 1. Upload `IMDB Dataset.csv` to your working environment (Google Colab or Jupyter Notebook).
-2. Open one of the provided notebooks:
+2. Preprocess and train the dataset.
-   - `imdb_sentiment_ready.ipynb` – evaluates models with accuracy and confusion matrices
-   - `imdb_sentiment_metrics.ipynb` – evaluates models using all metrics
 3. Execute all cells to reproduce the results.

 ## Conclusion